APPLICATION AND ADMISSIONS PROCESSES

 1. I applied online recently, why have I not received confirmation that you received my application?

 -All applications and application materials are processed in the order in which they are received.
 Our staff sends confirmation when the application is actually processed, rather than when it is received.
 During peak processing time frames (around deadlines especially), this notification can be delayed by several weeks.
-When applicants apply online, they receive an application confirmation page after submitting the application and fee, as well and an email confirming payment.
-If this page appears or if the email is received confirming payment, you can be certain that your application and fee were received.
+When applicants apply online, they should receive an email within a few days providing their ID number and instruction on how to set up their online account to check their status online.
+The notification will be sent to the email address you listed on the application.
+If you did not receive the email, make sure that you check your junk mail folders to make sure the email was not misdirected.

 2. I have forgotten my ID and/or PIN for the Online Application, how do I get that information?